redhuntlabs/Hunt4Spring/README.md

          Specify a single target URL.
 ```

+To use the tool, you can grab any one of the binaries from the [releases section](https://github.com/redhuntlabs/Hunt4Spring/releases) or build the source code yourself.
+The code is in Go, hence a simple `go build` will do the job, provided you have a working Go setup.

 ### Flags
 In order to run Hunt4Spring, users have two options available.
-Either they can provide a single URL using the **-url** flag or provide with bulk URLs through a file by using the **-file** flag.
-They can even specify the name of the file where they would like to store the output in JSON format by using the **-outfile** flag.
-[By default the output gets stored in hunt4spring.json]
+Either they can provide a single URL using the `-url` flag or provide with bulk URLs through a file by using the `-file` flag.

+You can specify the name of the file to store the output in JSON format by using the `-outfile` flag.
+[By default the output gets stored in a file called `hunt4spring.json`]

 ```sh
 $ ./hunt4spring -url http://127.0.0.1:8080/ -exploit -outfile op.json